nirbar/MsiZapEx/README.md

 - --dry-run: May be specified with --delete only.
 Print all WiX and Windows Installer entries for the provided UUID that would be deleted
 - --obfuscated: For a Windows Installer ProductCode or UpgradeCode or ComponentCode, the UUID is provided in its obfuscated form
 - --verbose: Print each registry modification
+- --obfuscate-guid: Print the obfuscated form of the UUID
+- --key-path: Detect components by key path
+- --shallow: Whether or not to enumerate products' components.
+Specifying this may significally reduce run time

 # Open Issues